List of Tables, Figures, Schemes, etc.

 - Spacing Use double-spacing between entries in the lists.
 If the title of an entry is longer than one line, use single-spacing between the lines of that entry.

 - Automated Lists Microsoft Word can create automated lists.
 If you do use automated lists, make sure that you follow the guidelines that are listed here.
-For more information about how to create automated lists, contact the Technology Learning & Media Center (TLMC) or visit their website (http://www.ndsu.edu/its/tlmc).
+For more information about how to create automated lists, contact the Technology Learning & Media Center (TLMC), or review their "Thesis Formatting Resources" on their website (http://www.ndsu.edu/its/training/tlmc/thesis_formatting_updated/).